94 pointsby saubeidl7 months ago6 comments

 At least make it last a year, the current limits are completely stupid.

-• pimeys16 hours ago
+• pimeys7 months ago

 That would finally make using these lifesaving apps much easier, if you don't want to use Android.